BellEraDev/Tinder-clone/README.md

 # Hey!
-This is my first-app ( Tinder Clone ) that i deploy on firebase
+This is my First-App ( Tinder Clone ) that i deploy on Firebase

 ### 🚀 Build Real Project
 please visit: https://tinder-clone-a30a0.web.app/